dsccommunity/xPSDesiredStateConfiguration/README.md

 * **xFileUpload** is a composite resource which ensures that local files exist on an SMB share.
 * **xRegistry** provides a mechanism to manage registry keys and values on a target node.
 * **xEnvironment** configures and manages environment variables.
-* **xWindowsProcess** provides a mechanism to start and stop a windows process.
+* **xWindowsProcess** provides a mechanism to start and stop a Windows process.
 * **xProcessSet** allows starting and stopping of a group of windows processes with no arguments.
 * **xUser** provides a mechanism to manage local users on the target node.
 * **xWindowsFeature** provides a mechanism to install or uninstall Windows roles or features on a target node.
 * **xWindowsFeatureSet** allows installation and uninstallation of a group of Windows features and their subfeatures.
 * **xWindowsOptionalFeature** provides a mechanism to enable or disable optional features on a target node.
 * **xWindowsOptionalFeatureSet** allows installation and uninstallation of a group of optional Windows features.
-* **xWindowsPackageCab** provides a mechanism to install or uninstall a package from a windows cabinet (cab) file on a target node.
+* **xWindowsPackageCab** provides a mechanism to install or uninstall a package from a Windows cabinet (cab) file on a target node.

 Resources that work on Nano Server: